virgili0/Virgilio/Topics/python-fundamentals.md

 [**Introduction to Computer Science and Programming**](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/index.htm)

-If you want a wider curriculum (even like a first level university) you can have a look here:
+If you want a wider curriculum (even like a first-level university) you can have a look here:

 [Free self-taught Path - Computer Science](https://github.com/ossu/computer-science)

 What an incredible resource!
 And completely free!

-That said, at Virgilio we don't think you need to know all the programming concepts to start getting your hands dirty in Data Science.
+That said, at Virgilio, we don't think you need to know all the programming concepts to start getting your hands dirty in Data Science.

 But it's true that the more you know, the better!